microsoft/CCF/doc/quickstart/install.rst

     $ wget https://github.com/microsoft/CCF/releases/download/ccf-${CCF_VERSION}/ccf_${CCF_VERSION}_amd64.deb
     $ sudo apt install ./ccf_${CCF_VERSION}_amd64.deb

-Assuming that CCF was installed under ``/opt``, the following command can be run to verify that CCF was intalled successfully:
+Assuming that CCF was installed under ``/opt``, the following command can be run to verify that CCF was installed successfully:

 .. code-block:: bash

     $ /opt/ccf-${CCF_VERSION}/bin/cchost --version
     CCF host: ccf-<version>

+# TODO: Also include sufficient Python to start a test network.
+Also `tree` the install and explain the different things in it.

 Python Package
 ~~~~~~~~~~~~~~